isaac-sim/IsaacLab/docs/source/setup/installation/binaries_installation.rst

    .. code:: bash

-      # this dependency is needed by robomimic
+      # these dependency are needed by robomimic which is not available on Windows
       sudo apt install cmake build-essential

 - Run the install command that iterates over all the extensions in ``source/extensions`` directory and installs them